-This beautiful house was built for one of Dundee’s older, more prominent families, T. DeWitt Beekman and was designed by the Elmira firm of Pierce and Bickford, who designed many buildings in the Dundee Area.
+This beautiful house was built for one of Dundee’s older, more prominent families, T. DeWitt Beekman.
+Friends and family called him “TD”.
+The home was designed by the Elmira firm of Pierce and Bickford, who designed many buildings in the Dundee Area.

 Born in 1841, Mr. T. DeWitt Beekman was the son of Benjamin Beekman who built the house to the south of this one.
 He didn’t wander far from his childhood home to build his own house.
 Mr. Beekman started his career at a young age in his father’s furniture manufacturing business in 1856.
+He was the consummate entrepreneur, and began building businesses and partnerships including as a builder/contractor, cabinet and casket manufacturer.
 He later became partners with Frank H. Sayre, and they opened a hardware store by the name of F. H. Sayre & Co.
+Eventually TD worked at one of the local banks, working his way up to the office of president of the bank!
 In 1925, he was the oldest active businessman in Yates County.
 He continued working, never retiring, until two or three weeks before his death on November 25, 1925.
 Mr. Beekman built several residences in Dundee, and was instrumental in having other buildings built in Yates County.

 This large, fascinating house is unusual for the small town of Dundee, because its grandeur is usually reserved for large city houses.
 It truly is Victorian with its mix of architectural influences.
 Please take notice of the wonderful wide front porch, and the Georgian Revival details, such as the large columns supporting the porch roof.
 The roof is steeply pitched and had eight dormer windows.
 They were removed due to age and leakage in the early 1960s.